phantomcyber/splunk-soar-sdk/mcp_server/README.md

 - "Run and fix tests for tests/example_app"
 - "Run SDK integration tests"

 Note: Integration tests require SOAR instance credentials (IP, username, password).
-Claude Code will prompt for these if not provided.
+Claude Code (or your MCP client) will prompt for these if not provided.

 ### From Any Directory